Optimal Investment and Consumption Strategies with General Cost Structure under CRRA Utility: The Financial Market, Transaction Costs, and the Investor's Objective

-This optimal control problem is mathematically difficult.
-It needs to solve a nonlinear partial differential equation in the no-trade region and four free boundaries ($\phi_B$, $\widehat{\phi}_B$, $\phi_S$ and $\widehat{\phi}_S$).
-The no-trade region lies between $\phi_B$ and $\phi_S$ as shown in Figure \ref{1}.
-The four free boundaries $\phi_B$, $\widehat{\phi}_B$, $\phi_S$ and $\widehat{\phi}_S$ address four important questions: \textit{When to buy some additional risky asset?
-How many units to buy?
-When to sell some units of the risky asset?
-How many units are to sell?} The optimal asset allocation strategy $\phi^*$ for no-transaction-cost case lies between $\phi_B$ and $\phi_S$, the post-buying boundary lies between $\phi_B$ and $\phi^*$, and the post-sell boundary lies between $\phi^*$ and $\phi_S$ (We will prove this relationship in Section \ref{sec: general costs}).
+The parameter $\alpha \in [0,1]$ controls the relative weight placed on intermediate consumption versus terminal wealth, while $a_c$ and $a_w$ normalize the two CRRA utility functions $u_1$ and $u_2$, respectively.
+The parameter $\beta>0$ is the subjective discount rate.
+The wealth processes $w^B$ and $w^S$ are driven by the chosen strategy according to \eqref{def-wB}--\eqref{def-wS}.

+In the absence of transaction costs ($k(\cdot) \equiv 0$), the optimal portfolio strategy is to hold a constant proportion of total wealth in risky assets $\phi^* = \frac{\mu-r}{(1-\gamma)\sigma^2}$ (the Merton proportion), which for typical parameter values lies well inside the interval $(0,1)$, and continuous trading is optimal.
+For the general cost structure considered here, closed-form solutions are unavailable.
+We therefore develop an asymptotic expansion for {a small cost-to-wealth ratio}.

+The optimal strategy is characterized by four free boundaries: the buy boundary $\phi_B$, the post-buy boundary $\widehat{\phi}_B$, the sell boundary $\phi_S$, and the post-sell boundary $\widehat{\phi}_S$.
+In general, these boundaries depend on the remaining horizon and current wealth.
+A schematic illustration is provided in Figure~\ref{fig:no-trade}.

-Here is an intuitive explanation of Figure \ref{1}, before making a trading decision the investor needs to balance between wealth reduction in the transaction costs and the benefit from risk reduction.
-When the benefit from risk reduction is smaller than the transaction costs, the investor will not trade.
-This means the position of the portfolio is inside the no-trade region.
-When the price of the risky asset is sufficiently low, the benefit from risky reduction becomes more important than the loss in the transaction costs, and the investor will trade.
-This means the position of the portfolio is in the trading region.
-The phase boundary between the no-trade region and the trading region is the trade boundary $\phi_B$.
-The trading brings the position of the portfolio to $\widehat{\phi}_B$ which is inside the no-trade region.
-The interpretations for $\phi_S$ and $\widehat{\phi}_S$ are similar.
+Figure~\ref{fig:no-trade} can be interpreted as follows.
+Before making a trading decision, the investor weighs two competing factors: (1)~the benefit of rebalancing the portfolio toward the frictionless optimum, and (2)~the transaction costs incurred by trading.
+When the benefit from rebalancing is smaller than the associated costs, the investor refrains from trading; the portfolio is then said to lie within the no-trade region.
+Conversely, when the risky allocation falls below the buy boundary, the benefit of increasing the risky exposure outweighs the transaction costs, prompting the investor to buy.
+The boundary separating the no-trade region from the buy region is denoted by $\phi_B$.
+A purchase moves the portfolio allocation to the post-buy boundary $\widehat{\phi}_B$, which remains inside the no-trade region.
+The sell boundary $\phi_S$ and post-sell boundary $\widehat{\phi}_S$ admit a symmetric interpretation.